navanvliet/navanvliet/book/Personalinterests/Sports/Rowing/Rowing.md

 ## 2022-2023 (146-147): International racing
 After 3 years of dedicated training, up to 12 times per week at times, I had worked up myself towards the national top.
 It was at this moment that I could finally compete and win races and thereby select myself for international races.
 Winning the LHE1x at the Raceroei Regatta, which is organised by D.S.R.V.
 Laga was a unique experience.
 As I got selected for international tournaments, this also meant pairing up for the National Championships in the LM4x, thereby claiming two national titles.
+In the race were I qualified for the FISU World University Games I also obtained the prestigious SA-status (8 classifying wins).

 <div style="display: flex; justify-content: space-around; flex-wrap: wrap;">
   <figure style="text-align: center; width: 30%;">